-The small take-up percentage of the cod quota can be attributed mainly to the small fleet, weakened stocks and lower prices on the market.
+The small take-up percentage of the cod quota can be attributed mainly to the small fleet, weakened stocks and the related fishing bans.

 Under Council Regulation (EC) No 2371/2002 on the Common Fisheries Policy, which was still in force in 2013, the first capacity reduction of the fishing fleet was in 2004.
 This reduction was to remove the excess capacity identified in the pelagic fleet and the driftnetter category.